 Prior to 1995, I spent a little less than a decade in what you might euphemistically call “politics” in New York state; there was rarely anything “politic” about it.
 I spent a few years as a partisan propagandist in the subterranean political apparatus of the state legislature, ultimately winding up as a political and corporate communications consultant working for clients throughout the northeastern U.S. My closest brush with fame (and, at the same time, the truly criminal) came when I was retained to help elect Vincent A. “Buddy” Cianci mayor of Providence, Rhode Island after his first felony conviction forced him from office.
 Receiving national media attention, the successful campaign was called “the greatest political comeback in American urban politics.”
 Though a deeply flawed man, Buddy was the best, most purely instinctive politician and the most charming individual I ever met.
 I consulted on two of his campaigns, and had more fun than I could stand.
 Buddy was released from federal prison in early-2007 after again being forced to resign from office upon his conviction for running a racketeer influenced and corrupt organization (RICO).
 Mmmm…good times.

 I attended Washington & Lee University, and graduated with a bachelor’s degree in political science from the University at Albany.
 My concentration was in the foreign policy of the Soviet Union; shortly after receiving my degree, the Soviet Union collapsed rendering, on paper, this academic effort curiously useless.
-Just like that, four years of chasing women and drinking beer — down the tubes.

 I was born in upstate New York, along the Erie Canal, in 1963.
 I had a wonderful upbringing, full of opportunity, encouragement, and optimism.
 My parents raised my younger sister and me to say “please” and “thank you,” and to shake hands firmly.
 My mother was an office administrator, and my father was a teacher, principal and superintendent of schools over his long career.